NathanR-85/Finder-to-AWS-S3/README.md

 1. This script makes the uploaded files publicly accessible.
 Be careful not to upload sensitive files that you do not want to be publicly accessible.

-2. This script was made with the help of AI.
+2. This script was made with the help of AI, and I'm not a coder so I can't review it, but it works flawlessly and I made sure the code is easy to read.